Youm-e-Takbir: Etymology

 This phrase is recited by Muslims in many different situations.
 For example, when they are very happy, during times of extreme stress, to express approval, to praise a speaker, or as a battle cry (contemporarily used by Pakistan Army).
 In the Islamic world, instead of applause, often someone will shout Takbir or Nara-e-Takbir (in Urdu or Persian) and the crowd will respond with Allahu Akbar (God is great).
 The word is also used in Muslim prayers.
 The Government of Pakistan asked for proposals from the nation to decide a name by which the day should be celebrated.
 A country wide campaign was launched to select the name for this particular day.
-Thousands of names were propose by millions of Pakistanis.
+Thousands of names were proposed by millions of Pakistanis.
 This name was suggested by more than one person.
 All the people who suggested this name were given the Prime Minister Award.
 Youm-e-Takbir here can be translated to "The day of greatness" or "The day of God's greatness".

 History

-The Prime Minister of Pakistan at the time, Mian Nawaz Sharif and by the joint efforts of Dr Abdul Qadeer Khan ordered the launching of the nuclear bomb test in response to Indian threats and nuclear tests (Smiling Buddha).
+The Prime Minister of Pakistan at the time, Nawaz Sharif and by the joint efforts of Dr Abdul Qadeer Khan ordered the launching of the nuclear bomb test in response to Indian threats and nuclear tests (Pokhran-II).